phil-scott-78/CooklangSharp/CooklangSharp.Tests/Documentation/CooklangConversionGuide.md

 [PASTE YOUR RECIPE HERE]

 Guidelines:
+1. DO NOT create separate ingredient lists - define ingredients inline as you write the recipe steps
-1. Identify all ingredients and mark them with @ (use {} for multi-word ingredients)
+2. Mark ingredients with @ when they are first used in the recipe (use {} for multi-word ingredients)
-2. Add quantities and units where specified (format: {amount%unit})
+3. Add quantities and units inline where specified (format: {amount%unit})
-3. Mark all cookware with # (use {} for multi-word cookware)
+4. Mark all cookware with # (use {} for multi-word cookware)
-4. Convert time references to timers using ~ (format: ~{duration%unit})
+5. Convert time references to timers using ~ (format: ~{duration%unit})
-5. Organize into logical sections using == Section Name ==
+6. Organize into logical sections using == Section Name ==
-6. Add metadata at the top using YAML front matter (servings, prep time, cook time, etc.)
+7. Add metadata at the top using YAML front matter (servings, prep time, cook time, etc.)
-7. Keep preparation notes in parentheses after ingredients
+8. Keep preparation notes in parentheses after ingredients
-8. Preserve the recipe's natural flow and readability
+9. Write in a natural, conversational style that flows like cooking instructions
+10. Example: "Crack the @eggs{3} into a #blender, then add the @plain flour{125%g}"
 ```

 ## Conversion Examples